Due to COVID-19 safety concerns, BRUU is holding all services virtually.

 - Closing and Breakout for “Coffee Hour”

 No Problem.
 It’s really easy.
 To get started, follow the instructions below.

 - If you need assistance, Ellen Badgley will be available beginning at 9:30 a.m.
 Sunday.
 Please call her at 703-585-0787 and she can talk you through it!

 - Go to https://zoom.us and download what you need to access a Zoom Room (Go to “Download the Zoom Client” in the top right under “Resources”) It’s free!!
 OR Go to your smart phone or tablet’s App Store and download the Zoom app for iPhone, iPad, Mac, or Android.

 I look forward to seeing all y’all on Zoom on Sunday!

 Services are 10 – 11:00AM.
 Services can be quite different, so if you are visiting BRUU, please plan to attend several services.

-Our 3rd Sunday Split-the-Plate benefits BRUU’s emergency food pantry.
+This month, the 3rd Sunday Split-the-Plate benefits BRUU’s Community Assistance Fund.